jsto890/Immortal/Ambient Lockit/README.md

 1. **Device Not Found**
    - Ensure Lockit device is connected via USB
    - Check device drivers are installed
-   - Verify VID/PID match your device
+   - Verify VID/PID match your device in config
+   - Update environment variables if needed

 2. **Permission Errors**
    - Run with administrator privileges